How Wall Street Analysts View Extra Space

 On January 2018, four of 16 analysts covering the stock gave it “buy” or “strong buy” ratings, and the remaining 12 gave it “hold” ratings.
 Compared to December 2017, the number of Extra Space’s “strong buy” and “buy” ratings have been constant.

-Interested in CUBE?
+Interested in EXR?
 Don't miss the next report.

-Receive e-mail alerts for new research on CUBE
+Receive e-mail alerts for new research on EXR